ietf-ippm/meeting-materials/ietf106-singapore/agenda.md

-# Draft Agenda for IPPM WG at IETF 106
+# Agenda for IPPM WG at IETF 106

 *When:*   Monday 18 November 10:00-12:00 UTC+8